Last Updated: March 29, 2021

 You acknowledge that by moving into your assigned room in University Housing, you choose to assume the risks associated with communal living and, as in any shared living environment, those risks include potential exposure to contagious viruses, including the coronavirus.

 In the event of a conflict between this COVID-19 addendum and the Housing Contract, including the remaining sections of the Student Housing Handbook, the terms of this addendum will take precedence.

 Residents and visitors are expected to wear a face-covering at all times while outside of a resident’s room.
 Face coverings must be worn while in hallways and common areas such as dens and kitchens, restrooms, and in the lobby.
 Face coverings are not required when it is not conducive to performing a task (i.e. brushing your teeth, showering, eating, drinking, etc.)

 A visitor is defined as any person who does not live in the residence hall whom you bring or let into the hall.

 - Residential Floors: in an effort to minimize the spread of COVID-19, and in accordance with state and local health officials, only Housing residents and staff are allowed on resident floors.
-Each resident is only permitted to host one visitor from their residence hall at any one time.
-Visitors from other residence halls or off-campus are not allowed.
+Each resident is only permitted to host one visitor at any one time.
+Visitors from off-campus are not allowed.
 Visitors are required to wear proper face coverings when outside resident rooms.